 Add basic rules

-Add source IP rules (Allow access from IPs in the 10.x.x.x range)
+Add source IP rule (Allow access from IPs in the 10.x.x.x range)

-Add multi-IP rules (For machines with multiple public IPs)
+Add multiple IP rules (For machines with multiple public IPs)

 View firewall rules

-Delete firewall rules (Check the firewall rule numbers and delete rule number 1)
+Delete firewall rule (View rule number, delete rule number 1)

 Add 2001:67c:2960::64 or 2a00:1098:2b::1

-Then install 5. 自动配置 WARP WireGuard IPv4 网络
+Then install 5.
+Auto-configure WARP WireGuard IPv4 network

 wget --no-check-certificate -qO InstallNET.sh 'https://raw.githubusercontent.com/leitbogioro/Tools/master/Linux_reinstall/InstallNET.sh' && chmod a+x InstallNET.sh